 Blank Children's Hospital offers a full range of therapy services for inpatient and outpatient care for infants, children and teens who have an injury, developmental condition or illness.
 Our services include physical therapy, occupational therapy, speech therapy and audiology.

-Audiologists offer hearing tests and rehabilitative services for children with hearing, balance or related disorders.
+Audiologists offer hearing tests and rehabilitative services for children with hearing disorders.
 Hearing tests for newborn babies are done while they are still in the hospital.
 The test is painless and takes only a couple minutes while the baby sleeps.
 For toddlers and infants, audiologists are able to watch how the child responds to different sounds and/or play games with them to determine how well they hear.
+Sedated and unsedated Auditory Brainstem Response Evaluations are available if needed.
 If a child needs help to hear better, audiologists fit the child for a hearing aid or advise parents on other options.
 When a child receives a hearing aid, audiologists manage the fitting and adjustment of the hearing aid.

 Occupational therapists focus on helping children become as independent as they can be in all areas of their lives.
 A child's "occupations" are playing, taking care of self, learning and interacting with others.
 Occupational therapists assess the following skills and areas:

 - Self care